timescale/docs/timescaledb/quick-start/golang.md

 ## Batch insert data into TimescaleDB

-You’ll notice that the method above executes as many insert statements as there are samples to be inserted.
+You'll notice that the method above executes as many insert statements as there are samples to be inserted.
 This can make ingestion of data slow.
 To speed up ingestion, we recommend batch inserting data.

-Here’s a sample pattern for how to do so, using the sample data generated in Step 0 above.
+Here's a sample pattern for how to do so, using the sample data generated in Step 0 above.
 We will use the pgx `Batch` object

 ```go